-One might use the notion of Martin-L\"of randomness to specify the law $L^{\star}$ as a constraint on the set of physically possible worlds: \begin{description} \item[$L^{\star}_{ML}$:] The $\omega$-sequence of coin tosses $\langle r_1, r_2, \ldots \rangle$ is \emph{Martin-L\"of random} with unbiased relative frequencies of heads and tails. \end{description} Here \emph{all} of the worlds in $\Omega^{L^{\star}_{ML}}$ are random with well-defined unbiased relative frequencies.
-As a result, a non-dogmatic inquirer will surely infer unbiased relative frequencies in the limit.
+One might use the notion of Martin-L\"of randomness to specify the law $L^{\star}$ as a constraint on the set of physically possible worlds: \begin{description} \item[$L^{\star}_{ML}$:] The $\omega$-sequence of coin tosses $\langle r_1, r_2, \ldots \rangle$ is \emph{Martin-L\"of random} with unbiased relative frequencies of heads and tails. \end{description} Here \emph{all} of the worlds in $\Omega^{L^{\star}_{ML}}$ are random with well-defined unbiased relative frequencies.\footnote{\x{As we are using the basic notion of Martin-L\"of randomness, if the sequence is random, the relative frequencies are guaranteed to be unbiased, so that clause in the law is redundant.
+For biased processes, one needs a more general notion of algorithmic randomness.
+Martin L\"of himself showed how to provide an algorithmic notion corresponding to an arbitrary computable probability distribution (1966, 612--4).} \x{See Porter (2020) for a recent survey of work on biased algorithmic randomness.}} As a result, a non-dogmatic inquirer will surely infer unbiased relative frequencies in the limit.
 And inasmuch as all initial segments of her data will be $c$-incompressible, she will have as good of evidence as possible that the data are patternless and are hence randomly distributed.\footnote{A $\mbox{probabilistic}^\star$ law need not presume a fundamental direction of time.
 In order to determine an initial segment, the definition of Martin-L\"of randomness seems to presuppose an initial time and a temporal direction.
 However, one can generalize the notion by requiring that the ordered-sequence of coin tosses be Martin-L\"of random for any specified temporal direction and for any toss one regards as the ``initial'' toss.}